h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_2_Quiz.md

 3. Recognizing emotions in facial expressions
 4. Identifying seasonal patterns in retail sales data

+For a detailed explanation of this problem, including pattern recognition techniques and appropriate algorithms, see [Question 3: Pattern Recognition Approaches](L1_2_3_explanation.md).

 ## Question 4

 ### Problem Statement